Tachyon711/welcomehome/README.md

 ## Instruction

 > [!NOTE]
 > If you want to proceed with a packed copy, download [here](https://github.com/Tachyon711/welcomehome/raw/main/Welcome%20Home.crx).
 Simply drag and drop in the extension settings.
+No need to do the following.
+However, some browsers might block this.

 1. Extract the files in an empty folder.
 2. Find your browser's extension settings.